Period of PURPLE Crying

 There is formal support available for implementation of Period of PURPLE Crying as listed below:

-The National Center on Shaken Baby Syndrome (NCSBS) has a designated PURPLE team to provide ongoing technical assistance to all partners implementing as well as leadership teams with jurisdiction-wide initiatives and programs.
-Additionally, the entire staff at the NCSBS is educated about the program and representative staff offer assistance in marketing, public education campaigns, online training modules, research, outreach, and customization of design assets.
+The National Center on Shaken Baby Syndrome (NCSBS) has a designated PURPLE team to provide ongoing technical assistance to all partners implementing as well as leadership teams with jurisdiction-wide initiative and programs.
+The NCSBS provides support for program marketing, public education campaigns, unlimited access to online training modules, research, outreach, and customizations of design assets.

 Fidelity Measures